Turtles at the Bottom 🐢

 Principles

-The principles of QM are formulated around the idea of measureables, i.e., measurement outcomes.
+The principles of QM are formulated around observables — physical quantities that can be measured (spin, position, energy, etc.).
 They state that:

 Why Hermitian operators?
 Hermitian operators have a few desirable mathematical properties:

-Hermitian operators implicitly define eigenvectors and eigenvalues, so they encode the all the information we need to know an observable’s state and measureable.
+Hermitian operators implicitly define eigenvectors and eigenvalues, so they encode all the information needed to know an observable’s state and eigenvalue.
 The principles, meanwhile, describe the way in which eigenvalues/vectors are used to calculate measurement probabilities.

 Spin Operators